Nodaka/nbtof/README.md

 # nbtof
-This module is used to transfer .ipynb file to .py function.
+This module is used to convert .ipynb file to .py function.
 **Table of contents**
 - [nbtof](#nbtof)
   - [Intoroduction](#intoroduction)
   - [Installation](#installation)